Your new design will be uploaded in:

 What do the children need to bring to school every day?

-• a proper coat (not a hoodie)
+• A proper coat (not a hoodie or Jacket)

 PE

-PE is on Thursday afternoon.
+PE is on a Thursday.

 The children are to come to school every Thursday in a school PE kit instead of their usual school uniform.

 They must be in the correct PE kit.
-They need to wear:

 • Navy blue sweater or St. Paul’s sweatshirt (no hoodies)